mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "How can you be so sure?"

-"He and I have a friendship that's... hard to describe.
-But I know that he'll be there."
+"Him and I have a special...
+It's a long story.
+Just trust me.
+I know he'll be there."

-"A traveler needs a companion to trust," said Fajro.
-"I agree to your request."
+"A traveler needs a companion that can be trusted," said Fajro.
+"I respect that, and I agree to your request."

-The magistrate had an uncertain expression on his face, as if law he believed he was protecting had laughed in his face.
+The magistrate wore an expression of uncertainty on his face, as if they very law he had sworn to uphold was laughing in his face.
 He took the nearly-empty lantern from its perch at the center of the room and assumed his regal pose.
-"Liffa, do you understand the choices that are before you?"
+"Liffa um Heiko, the law has granted you a choice between two punishments: a rare gift that only the senate itself may bestow.
+Have you taken the time to consider the choices before you?"

-"I do," I said.
+"I have," I said.

-"Then what is your decision?"
+"Then, pray, tell us your decision."

 "I choose to go to Holrag."